A guide to water filters for espresso machines.

 MACCHIATO – to refine your slightly polluted water, a set of 3 filters will do: a carbon block, a softening medium and ultrafiltration.

-MOCHA – 4 water filtration cartridges to reduce bad water taste, carbonate hardness and sift away unwanted sediments.
+MOCHA – 4 water filtration cartridges to reduce both bad water taste and carbonate hardness and sift away unwanted sediments.

 What about reverse osmosis – is it good for coffee brewing?